Alfredo E. Pascual: As U.P. president

-Dr. Pascual was selected among the 11 nominees for the presidency of the University of the Philippines in 2011.
-Some of the other nominees were: School of Economics professor and former Budget Secretary (and now, Finance Secretary) Benjamin Diokno, former College of Law dean and Inquirer publisher Raul Pangalangan, National Historical Commission of the Philippines chair and former university vice president for academic affairs Ma.
+Dr. Pascual was selected among the 11 nominees for the presidency of the University of the Philippines System in 2011.
+Some of the other nominees were: School of Economics professor and current Finance Secretary Benjamin Diokno, former College of Law dean Raul Pangalangan, National Historical Commission of the Philippines chair and former university vice president for academic affairs Ma.
 Serena Diokno, former Department of English & Comparative Literature chair Consolacion Alaras, former chancellors Sergio Cao of University of the Philippines Diliman and Luis Rey Velasco of University of the Philippines Los Banos, and Social Weather Stations fellow and School of Labor and Industrial Relations professor Virginia Teodosio.

+Pascual institutionalized the "One-U.P." paradigm to unify the U.P.
+System of eight constituent universities spread over 15 campuses across the country and leverage the strengths of 60,000 students, 4,000 faculty, and 8,500 support staff.
+This initiative encouraged collaborative efforts toward harmonized policies and integrated systems, promoting high-quality education and research.

 In the academic sphere, Pascual made significant strides in transforming U.P. into a research-intensive university, raising its international profile as a global university, and strengthening its role in national development as a public service university.
 He gave priority to creating the enabling conditions needed for achieving these objectives.